Psychology (research): Developmental Psychology, 2015-2016

 Program leader: Carolien Rieffe

-The obligatory coursework will consist of four theoretical modules which will provide the basis for understanding changes in cognitive and affective systems across childhood and adolescence.
-These modules can be combined with elective modules from other programmes, allowing an interdisciplinary perspective on development.
+The obligatory coursework consists of four advanced-level theoretical courses which will provide the basis for understanding changes in cognitive and affective systems across childhood and adolescence.
+These modules can be combined with elective courses from other programmes (see below), allowing an interdisciplinary perspective on development.

 Purchasing study material